home-assistant/home-assistant.io/source/_components/google_assistant.markdown

 	2. Under the gear icon, click `Permissions`
 	3. Click `Add`, type the new user's e-mail address and choose `Project -> Editor` role
 	4. Have the new user go to [developer console](https://console.actions.google.com/) and repeat steps starting from point 7.
-11. If you want to use the request_sync service in Home Assistant, then Enable Homegraph API for your project:
+11. If you want to use the `google_assistant.request_sync` service in Home Assistant, then enable Homegraph API for your project:
 	1. Go to https://console.cloud.google.com/apis/api/homegraph.googleapis.com/overview
 	2. Select your project and click Enable Homegraph API
 	3. Go to Credentials and select API Key from Create Credentials